-As we deliver on these Strategic Priorities, we will collaborate with health and service providers, including long-term care, hospitals and primary care, to build a more connected, patient-centred health care system that is integrated, seamless, affordable and sustainable.
+Since delivering our last plan, we have made advances in each of these priorities, and as we continue to work to fulfil our important mandate, we will collaborate with health and service providers, including long-term care, hospitals and primary care, to build a more connected health care system that is integrated, seamless, affordable and sustainable.

 We also highlight how we will improve access to care, making it more patient and family-centred, while improving health outcomes through enhanced care coordination and models of care that build on provincial learnings and best practices.
-We will ensure that everything we do is grounded in the principles of equity, inclusion, diversity and anti-racism, reflecting and responding to the needs of our diverse population.
-Our commitment as a Board is to ensure efficiency, effectiveness and value for money for patients and taxpayers in all that we do.
-To that end, this plan also outlines our approach to measuring our performance and driving accountability over the next year and a half.
-We look forward to the work ahead as we embark on this exciting journey together to support a better, more integrated, health care system for all.
+We will ensure that everything we do is grounded in the principles of equity, inclusion, diversity and anti-racism.
+This plan also outlines our approach to measuring our performance and driving accountability during the 2022-23 timeframe.
+We look forward to the work ahead as we continue this exciting journey to provide exceptional care, wherever people call home.